o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/portal-log-tab.md

 1. Click the **Log** tab\.
 You can view summary information for the last 20 minutes of CloudWatch Logs for the cloud gem that you chose\.
 The most recent logs appear at the top of the list\.
 ![\[The Log tab in the Cloud Gem Portal.\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-portal-log-tab-2.png)

-## Viewing Logs in the CloudWatch Logs Console<a name="cloud-canvas-cloud-gem-portal-log-tab-viewing-logs-in-the-amazon-cloudwatch-console"></a>
+## Viewing Logs in the CloudWatch Logs Console {#cloud-canvas-cloud-gem-portal-log-tab-viewing-logs-in-the-amazon-cloudwatch-console}

 The **Log** tab of the Cloud Gem Portal provides links to the [CloudWatch Logs console](https://console.aws.amazon.com/cloudwatch/) where you can see more details about your log groups and log streams\.